Royal Air Force Wittering aircraft do not operate at low level.

-Operators flying drones near any military airfield must ensure they are aware of the UK policy for their safe operation.
-The Drone Code forms part of the Civil Aviation Authority's advice and guidance to drone operators which can be found on their website.
+Operators flying drones near any military aerodrome must ensure they are aware of the UK policy for their safe operation.
+The Drone Code forms part of the Civil Aviation Authority's advice and guidance to drone operators.

 There is no official viewing area for the safe viewing of aircraft at RAF Wittering.

 Defence Aerodrome Manual

 The Defence Aerodrome Manual (DAM) contains accurate aerodrome data for RAF Wittering.
 All aerodrome users, both military and civilian, are to ensure they are familiar with the relevant sections of the DAM prior to operating at RAF Wittering.
 For further information regarding the DAM and its contents, please contact Station Operations on 01780 417812 or email [email protected] Most relevant aviation details can also be found via the UK Military Aeronautical Information Publication via www.aidu.mod.uk

 RAF Wittering Airfield Access Permit Training and Exam

 Click this link for the Airfield Access Permit Training and Exam